natecostello/van_two_point_oh/blog/2021-8-19-floor/floor.md

 ## Objectives

-1. Minimize area of strong thermal bridging with metal fasteners (ie bolting down the floor).
+1. Minimize area of strong thermal bridging with metal fasteners (i.e. bolting down the floor).
 2. Minimize area of weak thermal bridging with wood or wood like supports between base metal floor and plywood subfloor.
 3. One contiguous, seamless, waterproof top surface, fully sealed at all edges.
 4. Silent